valentingol/rr-ml-config-public/DOCUMENTATION.md

 layers would be `config.network_layers`, or the dataset version would be `config.dataset_version`.
 Accessing parameters can also be done using conventional dictionary operations, for instance `config["network_layers"]` or `config.get("network_layers")` would work.

+NB : if you want to create a config with no defaults, for example from a dictionary (in a short script or in a jupyter notebook for instance), you can simply use `make_config(dict)`.
+The `make_config` function is the fastest, simplest way to create a bare-bone Configuration object out of a native python object.
+It uses a template Configuration subclass to create a config object with no defaults and no processing.

 ### Simple usage examples